pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ### [RDS storage autoscaling](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIOPS.StorageTypes.html#USER_PIOPS.Autoscaling)
 With RDS storage autoscaling, you can set the desired maximum storage limit.
 Autoscaling will manage the storage size.
 RDS storage autoscaling monitors actual storage consumption and then scales capacity automatically when actual utilization approaches the provisioned storage capacity.

-## `*Q` AWS Systems Manager Inventory
-AWS Systems Manager Inventory provides visibility into your `Amazon EC2` and _`on-premises`_ computing environment.
-You can use Inventory to `collect metadata` from your `managed instances`.
-You can store this metadata in a central Amazon Simple Storage Service (Amazon S3) bucket, and then use built-in tools to query the data and quickly determine which instances are running the software and configurations required by your software policy, and which instances need to be updated.
-You can configure Inventory on all of your managed instances by using a one-click procedure.
-You can also configure and view inventory data from multiple AWS Regions and AWS accounts.

-If the pre-configured metadata types collected by Systems Manager Inventory don't meet your needs, then you can create custom inventory. `Custom inventory` is simply a JSON file with information that you provide and add to the managed instance in a specific directory.
-When Systems Manager Inventory collects data, it captures this custom inventory data.

-Systems Manager Inventory collects only metadata from your managed instances.
-Inventory doesn't access proprietary information or data.

-### `*Q` Enable Enhanced Monitoring
+### `👀` `*Q` Enable Enhanced Monitoring
 Amazon RDS provides `metrics` in real time for the operating system (OS) that your DB instance runs on.
 You can view the metrics for your DB instance using the console.
 Also, you can consume the Enhanced Monitoring JSON output from Amazon CloudWatch Logs in a monitoring system of your choice.

 ## OpsWorks
 AWS OpsWorks is a `configuration management service` that provides managed instances of `Chef` and `Puppet`.

-## `*Q` AWS Personal Health Dashboard
+## 👀 `*Q` AWS Personal Health Dashboard
-AWS Personal Health Dashboard provides `alerts and remediation guidance when AWS is experiencing events that may impact you`.
-While the Service Health Dashboard displays the general status of AWS services, Personal Health Dashboard gives you a personalized view into the performance and availability of the AWS services underlying your AWS resources.
+AWS Personal Health Dashboard provides `alerts` and _`remediation guidance`_ when AWS is experiencing `events that may impact you`.
+While the Service Health Dashboard displays the general status of AWS services, Personal Health Dashboard gives you a personalized view into the _performance and availability_ of the AWS services underlying your AWS resources.

 What’s more, Personal Health Dashboard proactively notifies you when AWS experiences any events that may affect you, helping provide quick visibility and guidance to help you minimize the impact of events in progress, and plan for any scheduled changes, such as AWS hardware maintenance.AWS Inspector